InnocentBug/G-BigSMILES/SI.md

 ```

 This notation is longer as we have to repeat parts for both polymer species.
 But it seems more straight forward, and it gives us more control.
 For example we can now control the molecular weight distribution as a function of the initiator.
-Here I made the nitrogen polymers slightly more molecular weight.
+Here I made the molecular weight of the polymers containing nitrogen slightly higher.

 Additionally, we now control the mixture ratio directly over the mixture ratio of the two species with the `.` notation.